DamianGN136/cse15l-lab-reports/cs15lLabReport1.md

 ---
 Step 2: Remotely Connecting

 Now you have VSCode.
-The next step is to begint the process of remotely connecting.
+The next step is to begin the process of remotely connecting.
 You are going to need GitBash installed onto your device
 if you are running on Windows

 If you do not already have it installed, you can click on this link: [Git](https://gitforwindows.org/).
 Otherwise you cans skip this step.